ocupop/mapbox-locate/src/_sessions/wanted-better-tools-for-a-better-world.md

 layout: session
 title: 'Wanted: Better Tools for a Better World'
 summary: >-
   The power of location hinges upon data.
 Without data about where people and places are located, even the best map-based tools are out of reach.
 For organizations working on disaster response, humanitarian aid, and environmental protection around the world, this is a critical barrier to overcome.
-Hear from representatives of these organizations on how they're using location to power their response.
-track: '3'
 timeslot: d2_slot2
-stage:
+stage: stage1
 speakers:
+  - anya-ahearn
   - emily-jacobi
   - nathan-williams
-  - rhiannan-price
 categories:
   - Community
 short_summary: